kholterhoff/kholterhoff.github.io/Multimedia_Portfolio.md

 <h3>Creating Pages</h3>

-<h4>To create your portfolio in Mahara, you first need to create an individual page for each artifact.</h4>
+<p>To create your portfolio in Mahara, you first need to create an individual page for each artifact.</p>

 1. Under the “Portfolio” tab on the Mahara home page, click “Pages” and then select “Create Page” from the dropdown menu.